Female Fat Loss: Five Reasons Why It's So Hard

 But then what?

-If you're like most women, after a few days or weeks following a diet, you run out of steam.
-Your energy tanks and you lose motivation.
-You get really hungry.
-You really want a cupcake.
-You get frustrated by the lack of movement on the scale.
+After an initial strong start fueled by your exciting new meal plan, your energy and motivation suddenly tanks.
+You get really hungry, and You really want a cupcake.
+The scale isn’t moving.
 You see your friends going out for drinks and eating whatever they want.
 Meanwhile, you're eating a kale salad with lemon water and it friggin' sucks.
-(Yay #healthyliving #fitspo #cleaneating!)

 It ain't happenin'...